RaenonX-DL/dragalia-site-front/doc/markdown.md

 #### Available class names

-- `unitIcon` is for either character or dragon icon.
+- `unit-icon` is for either character or dragon icon.
 This will be displayed inline.
+- `modal` renders the image as a link.
+The viewer will need to click on it to see the image.

 ### In-text calculation